Uschi Diegard Ridge

 If you don’t bike the approach I would say skip this and Gibraltar until you can pop your chain back on or blow up that flat tire.
 It is about 8km and wonderful I may ad, with a bridge, creek crossing, magnificent views of Gibraltar, consider autumn; the valley is lit up in colour.

 Once you spot it in the ridge, maybe take a digital photo for later reference of what you can see of the start, like contour of land, maybe a certain tree or rock so should for 1km later.
 Stash your bike, and find an appropriate place to start the ridge and begin going up.
 Keep to the right and if your lucky will see shells in the scree in certain parts of the ridge.
 Follow it up.
 At a obstacle in the ridge go left and up a short wall to regain the ridge.
 Keep undulating like a roller coaster and it will turn rightward a bit(NE).
-The summit nipple is tackled from around the corner to the left via a short easy but exposed weakness, that faces Burns.
+The small summit is tackled from around the corner to the left via a very short easy but exposed weakness, that faces Burns.
 Cheer and return the same way.